Fiji investigates arrival of Russian oligarch's vessel, questions captain | Law-Order

 Fiji investigates arrival of Russian oligarch's vessel, questions captain

-Russian President Vladimir Putin, lawmakers and businessmen have faced wide-reaching sanctions in the wake of the invasion, which Moscow calls a special military operation, while European countries have seized property including villas and boats.
+Russian President Vladimir Putin, lawmakers and businessmen have faced wide-reaching sanctions in the wake of the invasion of Ukraine, which Moscow calls a special military operation, while European countries have seized property including villas and boats.
 The U.S. embassy said it was aware the Amadea had docked in Fiji's Lautoka port and the embassy was cooperating with Fijian authorities on the matter.

 "The United States is committed to finding and seizing the assets of the oligarchs who have supported the Russian Federation's brutal, unprovoked war of choice against Ukraine," the embassy said in a statement.
 "We and several of our EU partners have already frozen or seized many assets of these oligarchs.
 We are working closely with governments and private sector partners in Europe, and the entire world, including Fiji, on this issue."